-Recent Social Media matters handled by the Saper Law Offices:
+Recent Social Media matters handled by Saper Law Offices:

-- Assisted client in successfully petitioning Yelp to reinstate business page account after a fraudulent negative report was filed
+- Assisted a client in successfully petitioning Yelp to reinstate their business page account after a fraudulent negative report was filed

 - Drafted employee handbooks that include a specific social media policy such as the one developed for the Metropolitan Chicago Health Care Council